 O&M is operations maintenance.
 In the solar energy industry, this relates to the essential tools, systems, and technology that keep residential solar systems and commercial solar power plants alike operating at their maximum efficiency.
 Solar O&M includes preventative maintenance, operations maintenance, and monitoring system performance, as well as asset management, reporting on production and operational data, warranty, support, and repairs.

-What is a benefit of a good photovoltaic (PV) operations and maintenance plan?
+What are the benefits of a good photovoltaic (PV) operations and maintenance plan?

-In order to ensure longevity of your solar systems, you will want to ensure that they are well taken care of and working at optimal levels.
-Routine, preventative, and comprehensive maintenance efforts can stop performance issues, optimize efficiency, and lengthen the long-term lifespan of your solar panel system.
+To ensure the longevity of your solar systems, you will want to ensure that they are well taken care of and working at optimal levels.
+Routine, preventative, and comprehensive maintenance efforts can stop potential problems, optimize efficiency, and lengthen the long-term lifespan of your solar panel system.

 What are the three main configurations of a PV system?